ravendb/ravendb.contrib/README.md

 Please keep the following in mind:

-- We are targeting .Net 4.0, Visual Studio 2012, and RavenDB 2.0.
+- We are using Visual Studio 2012.

+- The *master* branch targets RavenDB 2.5, and whenever possible targets *both* .Net 4.0 and 4.5 via linked projects.

+- The *2.0* branch is currently maintained for RavenDB 2.0 under .Net 4.0.
+If an item is compatibile with RavenDB 2.0, it should be added to both branches.
+Of course, code that is not applicable to RavenDB 2.0 will only exist in the *master* branch.

+- We are not supporting RavenDB 1.0 at all.

 - Whenever possible, libraries should support the current stable release of RavenDB.
+However, the minimal supported stable version of RavenDB should be referenced unless their is a breaking change.

 - You should use [xml summary comments](http://msdn.microsoft.com/en-us/library/vstudio/b2s063f7.aspx) on all public members, so that consumers of your code can use intellisense to easily figure out what your contribution does.  *This is especially important for extension methods.*